 Kevin Smith's final self-penned comedy to date, as the man himself has charted, severely underperformed at the box office.
 It kickstarted a period of his life that would see him change his approach to movies, and eventually take a step back from making them altogether.

-Yet lost in the midst of all of this was the fact that Zack & Miri Make A Porno is a far funnier film that it's often given credit for.
+Yet lost in the midst of all of this was the fact that Zack & Miri Make A Porno is a far funnier movie that it's often given credit for.
 What Smith does, better than most comedy directors, is pull together not just compelling leads, but a collection of cameo and supporting characters that are enormously fun to watch.
 It's crude, but comfortably one of Smith's funniest films.

 Hopkins is great value in the lead role, and the lively supporting cast - Matthew Broderick, John Cusack, Dana Carvey, Bridget Fonda, Colm Meaney - are good value too.
 Check out too the fun score from Rachel Portman.
 It's brief, but has the best track of laughing ladies you'll ever want to hear.

 If you're looking for some of the best big screen comedy of the past decade, then check out the animated films.
 One that seems to have got lost in the midst of the assorted franchises and clutter and DreamWorks' wonderful Over The Hedge.
-It never found quite the mass audience it needed for a sequel, but it's often exceptionally funny, and scores bonus William Shatner points.
+It never found quite the mass audience it needed for a sequel, but it's often exceptionally funny, and scores bonus William Shatner switch.
 DreamWorks' Jeffrey Katzenberg has admitted in the past that he has a soft spot for this one, and he'd like to have done another.
 We agree with him.

 Off the back of the success of Alan Partridge, Steve Coogan took to the big screen in this British comedy that saw him playing a character with about 20% of Partridge's DNA (not least in a glorious rant of sorts near the end).
 Directed by John Duigan - the director behind the brilliant Sirens and particularly Flirting - Coogan's parole officer finds himself framed for murder, with often very funny results.
 It's not vintage Coogan, perhaps, but it certainly deserves to be far more than bargain bin fodder.
 It's a good, solid British comedy.